Last Updated on

 Natural items like feathers, leather bands and flowers were worn later in the sixties with the advent of “flower power” and the hippies.

-Hair colour came into its own in the sixties.
 Developments in hair colour science gave rise to new tints and tones.
 Improved off-the-shelf kits made it easier to dye at home.
-With the new colours came new techniques like “frosting” – the bleaching of small strands all over the head.
+In addition to the new colours came new techniques like “frosting”, which is the bleaching of small strands of top hair all over the head.